 If you compare the groups above, you can see how the options in Group 1 provide a much clearer view into how far along a task is, versus the more bare bones approach of Group 2.

 While it may seem overwhelming, it’s helpful to remember that tickets can be moved between columns with a quick drag of the mouse.
-As long as the team is disciplined about updating ticket statuses, detailed columns can be a huge asset to your Agile Jira board.
+As long as the team is disciplined about updating ticket statuses, detailed columns can be a huge asset to your Jira QA process.

 Jira Ticket Fields